mark-watson/SwiftAI-book/manuscript/intro.md

 swift package init --type executable
 ~~~~~~~~

-and build a library with a demo main program:
+and build the stub of a library with a demo main program:

 {linenos=off}
 ~~~~~~~~